-- (k) "Qualifying retail utility" or "QRU" means any provider of retail electric service in the state of Colorado other than municipally owned electric utilities that serve 40,000 customers or fewer. - (I) "Recycled energy" means energy produced by a generation unit with a nameplate capacity of not more than fifteen megawatts that converts the otherwise lost energy from the heat from exhaust stacks or pipes to electricity and that does not combust additional fossil fuel.
-Recycled energy does not include energy produced by any system that uses energy, lost or otherwise, from a process whose primary purpose is the generation of electricity, including, without limitation, any process involving engine-driven generation or pumped hydroelectricity generation. - (m) "Renewable energy" means energy generated from eligible renewable energy resources. - (n) "Renewable energy credit" or "REC" means a contractual right to the full set of non-energy attributes, including any and all credits, benefits, emissions reductions, offsets, and allowances, howsoever entitled, directly attributable to a specific amount of electric energy generated from an eligible energy resource.
+- (kj) "Qualifying retail utility" or "QRU" means any provider of retail electric service in the state of Colorado other than municipally owned electric utilities that serve 40,000 customers or fewer. - "Recycled energy" means energy produced by a generation unit with a nameplate capacity of not more than fifteen megawatts that converts the otherwise lost energy from the heat from exhaust stacks or pipes to electricity and that does not combust additional fossil fuel.
+Recycled energy does not include energy produced by any system that uses energy, lost or otherwise, from a process whose primary purpose is the generation of electricity, including, without limitation, any process involving engine-driven generation or pumped hydroelectricity generation. - (ml) "Renewable distributed generation" means retail renewable distributed generation and wholesale renewable distributed generation. - (m) "Renewable energy" means energy generated from renewable energy resources including renewable distributed generation. - (n) "Renewable energy credit" or "REC" means a contractual right to the full set of non-energy attributes, including any and all credits, benefits, emissions reductions, offsets, and allowances, howsoever entitled, directly attributable to a specific amount of electric energy generated from a renewable energy resource.
 One REC results from one megawatt-hour of electric energy generated from an eligible energy resource.
 For the purposes of these rules, RECs include, but are not limited to, S-RECs and SO-RECs. - (o) "Renewable energy credit contract" means a contract for the sale of renewable energy credits without the associated energy. - (p) "Renewable energy resource" means facilities that generate electricity by means of the following energy sources: solar radiation, wind, geothermal, biomass, hydropower, and fuel cells using hydrogen derived from eligible energy resources.
 Fossil and nuclear fuels and their derivatives are not eligible energy resources.
 Hydropower resources in existence on January 1, 2005 must have a nameplate rating of 30 megawatts or less.
-Hydropower resources not in existence on January 1, 2005 must have a nameplate rating of ten megawatts or less. - (g) "Renewable energy standard" means the electric resource standard for eligible renewable energy resources specified in § 40-2-124, C.R.S. - (qr) "Renewable energy supply contract" means a contract for the sale of renewable energy and the RECs associated with such renewable energy.
-If the contract is silent as to renewable energy credits, the renewable energy credits will be deemed to be combined with the energy transferred under the contract. - (FS) "Service entrance capacity" means the capacity of the QRU's electric service conductors that are physically connected to the customer's electric service entrance conductors. - (st) "Solar electric generation technologies" means any technology that uses solar radiation energy to generate electricity. - (tu) "Solar on-site renewable energy credit" or "SO-REC" means a REC created by an on-site solar system. - (uv) "Solar renewable energy credit" or "S-REC" means a REC created by a solar renewable energy system.
-For the purposes of these rules, S-RECs include, but are not limited to, SO-RECs.
+Hydropower resources not in existence on January 1, 2005 must have a nameplate rating of ten megawatts or less. - (q) "Renewable energy standard" means the electric resource standard for eligible renewable energy resources specified in § 40-2-124, C.R.S. - (r) "Renewable energy standard adjustment" or "RESA" means a forward-looking cost recovery mechanism used by an investor owned QRU to provide funding for implementing the renewable energy standard. - (s) "Retail electricity sales" means electric energy sold to retail end-use electric consumers by a QRU or an electric utility that is eligible to become a QRU pursuant to § 40-2-124(5)(b), C.R.S, plus the electric energy provided to retail end-use electric consumers in the QRU's service territory from retail renewable distributed generation. - "Renewable energy supply contract" means a contract for the sale of renewable energy and the RECs associated with such renewable energy.
+If the contract is silent as to renewable energy credits, the renewable energy credits will be deemed to be combined with the energy transferred under the contract.